valory-xyz/open-autonomy/docs/advanced_reference/developer_tooling/dev_mode.md

 The {{open_autonomy}} framework comes with *dev mode* tooling to enable faster service developing and debugging.
 The dev mode supports running agent services with a number of functionalities enabled:

-* **Hot reload,** which enables hot code swapping and reflects changes on the agent code as well as on the local `open-aea` repository without rebuilding or restarting the containers manually.
+* **Hot reload** which enables hot code swapping and reflects changes on the agent code as well as on the local `open-aea` repository without rebuilding or restarting the containers manually.
+* **Hardhat Instance** which can be used as a chain to run the service against.
+* **ACN Instance** which can be used to test various agent communication functionalities, for example establishing the tendermint network at the startup.
 * **Execution replay** of a previous agent in the service.
 * **Benchmark** the performance of an agent service.